Game companies and SaaS businesses

 Video games have come a long way from their roots.
 In 1985, the entire market was worth approximately $59 billion globally, with $39 billion of that from video arcades.
 Today, its value has increased exponentially, totaling $165 billion by 2020.
 You are likely aware of this, to some extent.
+You can read here about game companies and SaaS businesses and how does gaming fit with SaaS businesses?

 Perhaps you’re even wondering if there’s a market for buyers interested in purchasing gaming companies.
 Moreover, you’re likely curious whether or not that market has any connection to the SaaS market.
 After all, much of the value in the modern games industry has been driven by the mobile sector, owing specifically to a model known as games-as-a-service (GaaS).